-The following is a post comment-conversation between me and my old blog buddy Bill, at American Daze Purple Haze billmichelmore.com.
-We were joking about going back in time to the 70s where as young adults, our lives where directed by adventure, curiosity and zest for life.
+The following is a post comment-conversation between me and my old blog buddy Bill.
+We were joking about a road trip back in time to the 70s where as young adults, our lives where directed by adventure, curiosity and zest for life.
 Unlike the stressful times we now find ourselves in.

 ME — “Good call Hoss!
 That’s what we all need right about now.
 An old fashioned hippie road tour!
 Free love, smooth liquor and mellow weed.
 The Doobie Brothers playing in the background as we make our way to a new 21st century Woodstock concert.
 Just “don’t come a knocking when the van’s a’rockin man!